taurusilver7/spotify-2.0/README.md

 - A player component for music playback is created and styled as the genuine article.
 - The player needs song information [track data].
 The tracks fetched from the API and the song played in player differ in information qualitatively.
 - The information from both requests is the song ID.
 Create a helper function which takes the ID to get the song information[same from the playlist or songlist.]
+- When a request to an API is made, the access token is placed inside the header and parsed it as a [bearer: token]

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).

 It uses the new [`Just-in-Time Mode`](https://tailwindcss.com/docs/just-in-time-mode) for Tailwind CSS.

 ## Deploy your own